 The first part of our holiday is spent in the Forest of Dean, around 35 square miles of mixed woodland nestled between the River Severn and River Wye on the Gloucestershire/Welsh border.
 The Forest holds some of the oldest Oak woods left in England, and is arguably the best place in the country to see Hawfinch and Goshawk, two of the UK’s hardest-to-find breeding species.

-In February, resident Hawfinch numbers are boosted by continental wintering birds.
+In March, resident Hawfinch numbers are boosted by continental wintering birds.
 They favour a small number of favourite feeding places, thereby increasing our chances of seeing them.
 The Forest also holds perhaps the highest density of Goshawk in the country, and the birds will be starting to display at this time of year.
-Heatherlea Guide John Picton lived in the area for many years, and knows the ‘secret’ places to find these elusive species, often over-looked by visiting birders.
-Local contacts will also be useful, providing up to date information.
+We know the ‘secret’ places to find these elusive species, often over-looked by visiting birders, and local contacts will also be useful, providing up to date information.

 The Forest of Dean also supports probably the largest population of free-living Wild Boar in the country.
 There is an established population of over 200 individuals, either escaped from farms or from releases.
 Although unofficial the return of this ‘keystone’ species is integral to a healthy forest ecosystem and this is the best place to see the novelty of British Wild Boar.